RenderKit/ospray/ospray2_porting_guide.md

     ospSetObject(group, "geometry", geometricModels);
     ospCommit(group);

-    // put the group in an instance
-    OSPInstance = ospNewInstance(group);
+    // put the group in an instance (a group can be instanced more than once) OSPInstance = ospNewInstance(group);
     ospCommit(instance);